Translate

 EYFS

-In nursery and reception, children experience learning as a balance of adult-led direct teaching and independent, free-flow activities.
+In nursery and reception, children experience learning as a balance of adult-led direct teaching and independent, free-flow activities (called 'choosing time').
 Children learn inside and out, in great learning spaces (take a look at our virtual tours here).
-Learning is based around a unit organiser - which ensures that children learn the right things at the right times.
+Teaching is based around a unit organiser - which ensures that children learn the right things at the right times.
 They are exposed to great stories - read to them and in the environment - and learn phonics each day.

 Ending reception and entering year 1